James O'Sullivan (academic): Personal

-O'Sullivan was born and raised in Cork city, Ireland, a place for which he has often expressed great affection, and featured in his work.
-He is the grandson of the performer Billa O'Connell.
+O'Sullivan was born and raised in Cork city, Ireland, a place for which he has often expressed great affection and featured in his work.
+He is the grandson of the performer Billa O'Connell who died in 2021.
 O'Sullivan attended Coláiste an Spioraid Naoimh, though did not enjoy his time at school.
 He is a graduate of Cork Institute of Technology, University College Cork, and University College Dublin.

-In 2016, O'Sullivan is a supporter of the Cork Film Festival.
-He has been highly critical of the Catholic Church in Ireland.
+While raised Catholic, O'Sullivan has been highly critical of the Catholic Church.